shresthagrawal/learnp2p/3/0_encrypted_node.md

 - Try running the bootstrap node created in 2.2 and then connect this node to it
 - What error do you see?

-The error you're seeing here - `Error: "/noise/1.0.0" not supported` - is due to the fact that your bootstrap node isn't configured to support `noise` so the node dialing into your bootstrap can't connect.
-In libp2p, nodes have to match on protocol and supported transport/encryption modules in order to be able to communicate.
+The error you're seeing here - `Error: "/noise/1.0.0" not supported` - is that your bootstrap node isn't configured to support `noise` so the node dialing into your bootstrap can't connect.
+In libp2p, nodes have to match on protocol and supported transport/encryption modules to be able to communicate.

 In the next section, we'll resolve this issue and finally have the secured communication we've been hoping for.
 <!-- tabs:start -->